 In the years 1845 to 1849 the potatoes rotted in the fields of Ireland and thus destroyed the livelihoods of the rural population in particular.
 The massive famine decimated Ireland's population within a few years.
 The hardship of that time shapes life in Ireland to this day.
 Black 47 is set against the backdrop of the little known great famine in Ireland.
 Accompanied by a great cast of actors, the art house action flick reflects the horrors and sufferings of historical reality.

-“Phytophthora infestans” was the name of the pilsner imported from North America, which was responsible for the fact that several potato harvests were almost completely lost.
+"Phytophthora infestans" was the name of the Pils imported from North America, which was responsible for the fact that several potato harvests failed almost completely.
 The fungus first attacks the potato tops and causes them to rot.
 The spores are then washed into the ground and attack the tuber.
 The tissue of the entire potato plant is destroyed.
-The entire field is quickly infested and the pilsner continues to spread.
-As a result, there was the greatest famine in Northern Ireland.
+The entire field is quickly infested and the Pils spreads further.
+The result was the worst famine in Northern Ireland.

 Black 47: The black year 1847

 Black 47 begins in 1847 when the famine reached its sad climax.
 Unlike many of his compatriots, who saw emigrating overseas as the only way out, the main character Martin Feeney (James Frecheville) is returning to his homeland.
 After years of fighting for the British in Afghanistan, he now has to watch his homeland go under, while the British crown watches idly as the people starve to death.
 Robbed of their livelihood, many Irish can no longer pay their rent and are chased away by the English governors and soldiers.
 His brother's widow and her children are being driven from their home before his eyes.
 His nephew is shot on the spot, and a short time later his sister-in-law and niece freeze to death.
 Driven by revenge, Feeney grabs his rifle and begins a bloody campaign against those responsible.